mmolosay/StringAnnotations/README.md

 }

 dependencies {
-    implementation("com.github.mmolosay:stringannotations:VERSION")
+    implementation("com.github.mmolosay:stringannotations:ARTIFACT:VERSION")
 }
 ```

+Where:
+ - `ARTIFACT` is an implementation for desired UI system.
+See [Artifacts](#artifacts) section for more details.
-Where `VERSION` is the version of desired release.
+ - `VERSION` is the version of desired release.
 It can be obtained on [releases](https://github.com/mmolosay/StringAnnotations/releases) page.
 Latest release version is stated at the top of this document in JitPack badge.

 Configuration